 Application Deadlines: We are currently accepting registration for the 2020 Manitoba and Saskatchewan Art Therapy cohorts.
 Applicants are selected based on past academic records, a 500-word letter of intent and three letters of recommendation.

 Applicants must also submit: Documentation of previous art-making experience, current Resume (reflecting some experience in clinical, rehabilitative and/or educational settings), Child Abuse Registry and Criminal Record Check.
 Registration fee of $225 is due at that time.
 The Director and/or selection committee will interview potential participants.
 Confirmation of acceptance to the Diploma Program will occur within two weeks of application.
 Training completion fund of $199 plus materials fee of $200 are due upon acceptance and signing of the Tuition Contract.

-Manitoba courses take place at the St. Norbert Arts Centre and Arthur St. Studio in Winnipeg, Manitoba, Canada.
+Manitoba courses take place at St. Benedict's Retreat Centre and Arthur St. Studio in Winnipeg, Manitoba, Canada.
 Information on accommodation is located on the Winnipeg Location page.

 Saskatchewan courses take place at Ancient Spirals Retreat 10 minutes south of Saskatoon, Saskatchewan, Canada.
 Learn more on our Saskatoon Location page.

 "The Art Therapy Diploma Summer Intensive, instructed by Karen Wallace, was hard core, enlightening and I cannot wait to dive further into Art Therapy over the next few years.
 It's really hard to put into words just how amazing it was!
 I would definitely suggest this program to anyone interested in Art Therapy."

 Angela Meyer, Art Therapy Diploma Graduate 2018